2026 AIASF COTE Symposium on Circular Design

 Regenerating the Public Realm: The Contra Costa County Administration Building

-Dalton Ho AIA, LEED AP
+Dalton Ho AIA

 Perkins & Will | Senior Generative